swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 @A @B var x: Int
 ```

-the `Int` value is conceptually wrapped by a property wrapper type, and the property wrapper type's `value` property guards access to that (conceptual) `Int` value.
+the `Int` value is conceptually wrapped by a property wrapper type, and the property wrapper type's `wrappedValue` property guards access to that (conceptual) `Int` value.
 That `Int` value cannot be wrapped both by instances of both `A` and `B` without either duplicating data (both `A` and `B` have a copy of the `Int`) or nesting one of the wrappers inside the other.
 With the copying approach, one must maintain consistency between the copies (which is particularly hard when value types are involved) and there will still be non-commutative compositions.
 Nesting fits better with the "wrapper" model of property wrappers.

 ### Using a formal protocol instead of `@propertyWrapper`